-- For the SME segment, - in the economic forecasts, and - in the unidirectional price elasticity applied. - For the LIL segment, in the economic narratives of the scenarios.
+- For the BMM segment, - in the economic forecasts, and - in the unidirectional price elasticity applied. - For the LIL segment, in the economic narratives of the scenarios.

-Stakeholders are consulted on both of the above features of the Methodology Most recently, the Slow Change scenario included descriptions of some large load closures due to unfavourable conditions and prices.
+Stakeholders were consulted on both of the above features of the Methodology.
+Most recently, the Slow Change scenario included descriptions of some large load closures due to unfavourable conditions and prices.
 The scenario outcomes, when available, inform stakeholders on the significance of demand destruction to the NEM.

 AEMO considers that its current method of catering for demand destruction is appropriate.
-AEMO has updated the Methodology to reflect the above description.
-AEMO's draft determination is to retain the current means of modelling demand destruction.
+AEMO's Final Determination is to retain updates to the Methodology introduced in the Draft Determination which describe the means of modelling demand destruction.